 1. Pavlik harness

-This is a device that is used to hold the hips in the correct position.
+This device is used to hold the hips in the correct position.
 It is often the first treatment used in children under 6 months old.
 It usually needs to be worn for at least six weeks full-time and six weeks part-time in young babies.
 Older babies may need to wear it for longer.
 During this time, ultrasound scans are usually done to check that the hip is in the correct position.
-This harness keeps the legs bent and turned outwards, but allows certain movements.
+This harness keeps the legs bent and turned outwards but allows specific movements.
 It does not allow your child to straighten their legs or turn them inwards.
 The harness is adjusted as the child grows and as the hip stabilises.
+For mild DDH (subluxation), this harness works in more than 9 in 10 children if used at this young age.
+In severe DDH (dislocation), the harness is practical for 8 in 10 children.
+The main possible complication of the harness is called avascular necrosis.
+This is uncommon (about 2 in 100 babies treated with the harness) but sometimes occurs if the hip is not held correctly.
+(Avascular necrosis means that the bone tissue at the head of the femur dies due to undue pressure on the blood supply to the bone.)

 2. Closed reduction and hip spica